How Libraries Can Measure the Success of Community Health Programs

 Process Indicators

-Process indicators track how well programs are implemented.
+Process indicators measure how well the program is implemented.

 Examples include:

-These indicators help libraries refine programs and improve future initiatives.
+These indicators help organizations refine programs and improve future initiatives over time.

-Imagine a library hosts a workshop on finding reliable health information online.
+Imagine a library hosts a workshop focused on finding reliable health information online.

 Possible indicators might include:

-Outcome indicators: 1) percentage of participants reporting increased confidence finding health information; 2) percentage of participants able to identify trustworthy health websites after the workshop
+Percentage of participants able to identify trustworthy health websites after the session

-Together, these indicators provide a clearer picture of whether the program is reaching people and supporting learning.
+Together, these indicators create a much clearer picture of whether the workshop is creating meaningful value.

 How Libraries Can Keep Evaluation Manageable